 SERC/TVA/ENRON AGREEMENT

 On September 21, 1999, SERC Officers and staff met with representatives of TVA and Enron to continue discussion of control area operation issues between TVA and Enron.
-At this meeting the parties reached consensus on an interim, non-precedent setting, agreement.
-This agreement covers the reservation and scheduling of transmission over TVA’s transmission system for interchange transactions to and from the Enron Control Areas and is not intended to address the commercial interests of either of the parties to any of the transactions.
-If either of the parties experiences any difficulties with this interim agreement, the parties agree to discuss such difficulties and possible solutions which will permit the interim agreement to continue until a long term solution to the control area issues is obtained.
-The parties agree to report their efforts to SERC and to NERC.
+At this meeting the parties reached consensus on an interim, non-binding, non-precedent setting, agreement..
 The following points were included in the agreement:

 Enron has access to available transfer capability (ATC) to and from each Enron Control Area consistent with the levels of ATC available to and from the TVA Control Area.

-2. Enron can reserve transmission interchange transactions into each Enron Control Area, identifying such Enron Control Area as the sink, and Enron can reserve transmission out of each Enron Control Area identifying such Enron Control Area as the source, in each case up to an agreed aggregate cap of 631 MW ENSE, 593 MW ENCA, and 593 MW ENNA.
+2. Enron can reserve transmission and schedule interchange transactions into each Enron Control Area, identifying such Enron Control Area as the sink, and Enron can reserve transmission out of each Enron Control Area identifying such Enron Control Area as the source, in each case up to an agreed aggregate cap of 631 MW ENSE, 593 MW ENCA, and 593 MW ENNA.

 3. Netting of reservations for each of the Enron Control Areas shall be consistent with NERC Policy and shall be implemented on the same basis as TVA nets reservations on all other interfaces.